thomashoneyman/purescript-halogen-formless/README.md

         , age: validateAge
         }

-      -- F.raise is a helper function for raising your own output types as -- component output directly.
       handleSuccess :: Cat -> H.HalogenM _ _ _ _ _ Unit
-      handleSuccess = F.raise
+      handleSuccess cat = do
+        let
+          output :: Output
+          output = { successMessage: "Got a cat!", newCat: cat }

+        -- F.raise is a helper function for raising your `Output` type through -- Formless and up to the parent component.
+        F.raise output

     -- handleSubmitValidate lets you provide a success handler and a record -- of validation functions to handle submission and validation events.